 Thematic accuracy is concerned with the degree to which the classification and attribution of features correctly match the real-world features that are being modelled within the dataset.
 The quality of CROME land code classification was assessed by comparing the crop/land use types predicted by the Random Forest Classification against the ground truth data collated by the field inspectors from Rural Payments Agency.
-The comparison is reported in the form of a confusion matrix, with the overall accuracy and Kappa Coefficient presented in Table 3 below.
+The comparison is reported in the form of a confusion matrix, with the overall accuracy and Kappa Coefficient presented in Table 3.1 below.
 The confusion matrix was measured on the majority of CROME cells within each RPA land parcel.
-CROME v2020.2 has an overall accuracy of 70.5% and a Kappa coefficient of 0.66.